Moving files between Git repos while preserving history

 It most certainly did!

-important.
-I made a very conscious choice when I added the "parent folder" (old_files/
+I made a very conscious choice when I added the parent directory

 to just files/